matthew-brett/barts-setup/barts_setup.md

 camera and video traffic goes via wired connections.
 You should see no dropped packets or freezing on the IPAD Switcher Studio interface.

-In what follows, we distinguish steps for the two options FULL WIFI and INTERNAL WIRED.
+In what follows, we distinguish steps for the two options: FULL WIFI, and INTERNAL WIRED.

-## Setup in detail
+## Setup procedure

 * Get small black tripod and church sound cable with 3.5mm jack from behind and to the right of the pulpit (right when facing towards the chancel).